Family psychoeducation treatment

-At Paracelsus Recovery, we believe that it is crucial to provide family members with the resources and information needed to understand their loved one's mental health condition or addiction.
-Our residential programmes therefore provide joint family psychoeducation sessions.
-If required, we can provide more intensive family and/or couples therapy.
+At Paracelsus Recovery, we believe that providing family members with the resources and information they need to understand their loved one's mental health condition or addiction is critical.
+As a result, our residential programmes include joint family psychoeducation sessions.
+We can provide more intensive family and/or couples therapy if necessary.

-As a family-owned business, family values are important to us.
-We understand the complexity of family systems and how they influence and are influenced by a loved one’s illness.
+Family values are important to us as a family-owned business.
+We comprehend the complexities of family systems and how they influence and are influenced by the illness of a loved one.

-For instance, when someone goes through a difficult period in their life, it can affect everyone close to them.
-Painful emotions such as sadness, anger, guilt or fear can make it harder for family and friends to understand how to adequately respond to their partner, spouse, child or sibling's ill-health.
-A lack of knowledge about mental health or addiction can heighten stress even further, leading to arguments, a breakdown in communication and each member of the group feeling at a loss as to what to do.
+For example, when someone goes through a difficult time in their life, it can have an impact on everyone around them.
+Sadness, anger, guilt, or fear can make it difficult for family and friends to understand how to respond appropriately to their partner's, spouse's, child's, or sibling's illness.
+A lack of knowledge about mental health or addiction can exacerbate stress, resulting in squabbles, a breakdown in communication, and each member of the group feeling unsure of what to do.

-Our family psychoeducation sessions are designed to provide both you and your loved ones with the resources and information needed to overcome these difficulties.
-During these sessions, our core psychotherapeutic team explains to your loved ones what happened during your treatment programme, what they should expect and how they should prepare for your return to normal life.
+Our family psychoeducation sessions are designed to give you and your loved ones the resources and information you need to overcome these challenges.
+Our core psychotherapeutic team explains to your loved ones what happened during your treatment program, what they should expect, and how they should prepare for your return to normal life during these sessions.

-There are many benefits to joint family sessions such as empowering you to take control of your life and improved relations between you and your loved ones.
-Whilst strongly encouraged, we would never insist that family members partake in your recovery if that is against their or your wishes.
+Joint family sessions have numerous advantages, including empowering you to take control of your life and improving relationships with your loved ones.
+While participation in your recovery is strongly encouraged, we would never force family members to participate if it is against their or your wishes.

 Family psychoeducation is available in London and Zurich.

-If you do not want anyone knowing you are in treatment, this is entirely your choice.
-We will never push you to involve family or loved ones in your treatment.
-However, whenever possible we always recommend family engagement.
+It is entirely your choice if you do not want anyone to know you are in treatment.
+We will never force you to include family members or loved ones in your treatment.
+However, we always recommend family involvement whenever possible.

-The term ‘family’ does not necessarily mean blood relatives.
+The term "family" does not always refer to blood relatives.
 Instead, ‘family’ can refer to anyone who has played a long-term supportive role in your life.
-For example, it could be your manager, friend or partner.
+For example, it could be your manager, a friend, or a partner.

-Couple therapy is not part of the core programme but can be provided at an additional cost in Zurich or London after the residential programme has ended.
+Couple therapy is not included in the core program, but it is available for an additional fee in Zurich or London after the residential program has concluded.